 - Not the most stylish option

-3. Zipcode Design Colby Upholstered Platform Bed, Queen
+3. Best Style – Zipcode Design Colby Platform Bed

 - Warranty: 5 years

 Zipcode’s Colby is both study and stylish.
-The bedframe itself is made of wood, as are the slats on the base.
-Each slat is positioned about 4.3 inches apart, which makes this a good bed for any mattress type.
+The frame itself is made of wood, as are the slats on the base.
+Each slat is positioned about 4.3 inches apart, which makes this an ideal base for any mattress type.
 The headboard is upholstered in dark gray fabric squares.
-It’s a contemporary design that works well for a masculine or feminine styled bedroom.
-Although this one is sturdy, it’s only designed to hold about 500 lbs. of weight.
-You need to consider the weight of your mattress, as well, so this bedframe is best for those of average weight.
-It isn’t particularly low to the ground, but you won’t be able to store large suitcases as it only has about 8 inches of clearance underneath.
+It’s a contemporary design that works well for a masculine or feminine style bedroom.
+Although this one is sturdy, it’s only designed to hold about 700 pounds for the queen size.
+You should always consider the weight of your mattress, so this frame is best for those of average weight.
+It isn’t particularly low to the ground, but you won’t be able to store large suitcases underneath as it only has about 6 inches of clearance.

 - Simple assembly